Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Results and Discussion

 The final results were obtained by increasing the level of theory, the basis set cardinality and augmentation, and CC active space until convergence to within about 1\% was observed; these investigations were done independently for each computational parameter.
-The final recommended values of the electric dipole moment and the polarizabilities $\mu_z$, $\alpha_{\parallel,\text{DC}}(0)$, and $\alpha_{\perp,\text{DC}}(0)$ respectively, were obtained by taking the results based on the s-aug-v4z basis set, X2C Hamiltonian and $\pm 20.0$ a.u. active space (base values) and correcting these for the differences between X2C and DC, and between X2C and QED Hamiltonian values, between the calculations with active spaces of $\pm20$ and $\pm2000$, and between the calculations with s-aug-dyall.v3z and t-aug-dyall.v3z basis sets; see Table \ref{tab:alpha_stat_mu_contr}.
-The static polarizabilities were additionally shifted by --1.3\%, corresponding to the difference between the static polarizability of the barium atom determined with Dirac--Coulomb--Breit (DCB) Hamiltonian and with DC Hamiltonian \cite{Chattopadhyay2014}.
-The $(SS|SS)$ type Coulomb integrals were omitted from the calculations by default.
-We found that including them has negligible effect on the calculated dipole moment and polarizabilities.
+The final recommended values of the body-fixed electric dipole moment and the static polarizabilities $\mu_z$, $\alpha_{\parallel,\text{DC}}(0)$, and $\alpha_{\perp,\text{DC}}(0)$, respectively, were obtained by taking the results based on the s-aug-v4z basis set, X2C Hamiltonian and $\pm 20.0$\,$E_\text{h}$ active space (base values) and correcting these for the differences between calculations with: (i) DC and X2C Hamiltonians; (ii) X2C results with and without inclusion of effective QED potentials; (iii) active space cutoff energies of $\pm20$\,$E_\text{h}$ and $\pm2000$\,$E_\text{h}$; and (iv) s-aug-dyall.v3z and t-aug-dyall.v3z basis sets.
+Two additional corrections were added, so that: (v) the static polarizabilities were shifted by --1.3\%, corresponding to the difference between the static polarizability of the barium atom, determined in Ref.~\citenum{Chattopadhyay2014} with the Dirac--Coulomb--Breit (DCB) and DC Hamiltonians; and (vi) the vibrational effects were accounted for as the sum of the shifts in the property's value, compared to the equilibrium value, for the ground state of each of the four vibrational modes.
+For the bending modes, the perpendicular polarizability shift was taken as the sum of the two (now different) polarizability shifts along the $x$ and $y$ axes, perpendicular to the molecular axis (see Table~\ref{tab:alpha_stat_mu_contr}).

+Two-electron Coulomb integrals of ($SS SS$) type were omitted from the calculations and replaced by simple Coulombic energy corrections\cite{Visscher1997-SSSS}, which is the standard procedure in the DIRAC code, since we have found that including them has a negligible effect on the dipole moment and polarizabilities.